SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Panama Pacific Exposition Exhibit

 Another part of the Wells Fargo History Museum that impressed me was their Panama Pacific Exposition Exhibit.
-It does a great job of telling the story of the exhibition as well as Wells Fargo's role in it.
+It does a great job of telling the story of the Exposition as well as Wells Fargo's role in it.

 An exhibit about the Panama Pacific Exhibition in SF.